pelias/documentation/installing.md

 are possible without too much extra effort.
 To set expectations, a cluster of 4 [r3.xlarge](https://aws.amazon.com/ec2/instance-types/) AWS instances running Elasticsearch, and one c4.8xlarge instance running the importers can complete a full planet build in about two days.

+## Choose your Pelias code branch

+As part of the setup instructions below, you'll be downloading several Pelias packages from source on Github.
+All of these packages offer 3 branches for various use cases.
+Based on your needs, you should pick one of these branches and use the same one across all of the Pelias packages.

+`production`: contains only code that has been tested against a full-planet build and is live on Mapzen Search.
+This is the "safest" branch and it will change the least frequently, although we generally release new code at least once a week.

+`staging`: these branches contain the code that is currently being tested against a full planet build for imminent release to Mapzen Search.
+It's useful to track what code will be going out in the next release, but not much else.

+`master`: master branches contain the latest code that has passed code review, unit/integration tests, and is ready to be included in the next release.
+While we try to avoid it, the nature of the master branch is that it will sometimes be broken.
+That said, these are the branches to use for development of new features.

 ## Installation